TheAbandoned SS Brotfabrik

 I was there on an early evening after work and took these pictures while the sun was setting.
-It is always a weird feeling when you go exploring a place like this completely alone.
-Every noise hits you as something is about to happen.
+Exploring a place like this alone is always a weird feeling.
+Every noise hits you as if something is about to happen.
 Every crack in the floor told me something was about to break down.
-But nothing happens and I’m glad for that.
-Even though the wind and a loose plastic shingle were making some really weird noises every time I had to go somewhere I had never been before.
+But nothing happens, and I’m glad for that.
+Even though the wind and a loose plastic shingle made bizarre noises every time, I had to go somewhere I had never been before.

-The SS Brotfabrik was planned back in 1938, together with other SS owned companies like a brick factory and a stone processing factory.
+The SS Brotfabrik was planned 1938 with other SS-owned companies, like a brick factory and a stone processing factory.
 Those two companies would help Nazi Germany build what they saw as the future of Berlin: Welthauptstadt Germania.
 But we all know what happened to these plans.

 Don’t think twice about who built those companies.
 Sachsenhausen is close by, and I don’t think I need to say who was working under inhumane conditions.
 Around 80 prisoners were used there to bake more than 30 thousand loaves of bread daily.
 Poles, Latvians, Germans, Dutch, and others were the nationalities working there.

-Each day they had to march from Sachsenhausen main camp to the SS bakery.
+Each day, they had to march from Sachsenhausen’s main camp to the SS bakery.

-After 1948, the SS Brotfabrik went to the Konsum-Großbäckerei Oranienburg that used the place as a bakery until 1991, after the reunification of Germany.
-In 1994, a fire destroyed parts of the disused interior, and things never looked good after that.
-Some twenty have passed after anyone last used the bakery, and it seems that it may remain like that for a while.
+After 1948, the SS Brotfabrik went to the Konsum-Großbäckerei Oranienburg, which used the place as a bakery until 1991, after the reunification of Germany.
+In 1994, a fire destroyed parts of the disused interior, and things never looked good.
+Some twenty have passed since anyone last used the bakery, which may remain like that.

-Back in October 2000, the Verwaltungsgericht Potsdam had some plans of turning the building into a monument, together with the former brick factory, but nothing happened.
+In October 2000, the Verwaltungsgericht Potsdam had plans to turn the building into a monument, together with the former brick factory, but nothing happened.
 You can see an informative sign in front of the bakery, but that is it.

 If you are looking at the pictures and wondering if you should go there, I have to say that I was expecting more from the place.